Lawyer leaders vow to resolve Multan bench-bar issue

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LHCBA Multan President Zaman Qureshi along with a lawyer allegedly misbehaved Justice Qasim Khan, closed door of a courtroom, ripped off his nameplate—an incident which termed an attack on the LHC.
-The chief justice took serious notice and withdrew all the judges from Multan to Principal Seat.
-The CJ, however, directed the judges to take up cases of Multan people at Principal Seat and Bahawalpur bench.
-The lawyers, on other side, continued their protest and refused accept the notice.
+LHCBA Multan President Zaman Qureshi along with a lawyer allegedly misbehaved Justice Qasim Khan, closed door of a courtroom, ripped off his nameplate — an incident which was termed an attack on the LHC.
+The chief justice took serious notice and withdrew all the judges from Multan to the Principal Seat.
+The CJ, however, directed the judges to take up the cases of Multan people at Principal Seat and Bahawalpur bench.
+The lawyers, on the other side, continued their protest and refused accept the notice.

 A larger bench headed by Chief Justice Syed Mansoor is taking up the matter today.
 LHCBA Multan Bench President Zaman Qureshi is also due today (Wednesday).
-On last hearing, the bench expressed dismay over attack on High Court bench in Multan and observed that if the lawyers would not respect the judiciary then who else would do so.
+On the last hearing, the bench expressed dismay over the attack on High Court bench in Multan and observed that if the lawyers would not respect the judiciary, then who else would do so.

 Comments